Skip to main content

 Solution.

-The solution is left as an exercise for the reader.
+The remainder of the solution is left as an exercise for the reader.